 Andy Davis preaches a verse by verse expository sermon on Matthew 16:13-20.
-The main subject of the sermon is Peter’s acknowledge that Jesus is the Christ and Christ’s purpose for His Church.
+The main subject of the sermon is Peter’s acknowledges that Jesus is the Christ and Christ’s purpose for His Church.

 Introduction